 What is the best way to get around Europe to visit the most famous museums?

-There are many different ways to get around Europe, depending on your budget and preferences.
+Depending on your budget and preferences, there are many different ways to get around Europe.
 You can fly between cities, take ferries, ride the Eurostar train, or drive.
-However, we recommend using a combination of all methods to make the most of your time in Europe.
+However, we recommend combining all methods to make the most of your time in Europe.

 - Best Museums in Prague, Chezia